flexelem/flexelem.github.io/_posts/2022-06-01-authorization-code-flow-using-amplify-aws-cdk.md

 **cognito.UserPoolClient**
-- `user_pool`: The associated UserPool this AppClient will use.
+- `cognitoUserPool`: The associated UserPool this AppClient will use.
-- `access_token_validity`: Validity of the access token.
+- `accessTokenValidity`: Validity of the access token.
-- `id_token_validity`: Validity of the id token.
+- `idTokenValidity`: Validity of the id token.
-- `refresh_token_validity`: Validity of the refresh token.
+- `refreshTokenValidity`: Validity of the refresh token.
-- `prevent_user_existence_errors`: To make Cognito return more abstract errors instead of indicating that user doesn't really exist, invalid password etc.
+- `preventUserExistenceErrors`: To make Cognito return more abstract errors instead of indicating that user doesn't really exist, invalid password etc.
-- `generate_secret`: Whether to generate a client secret for the App Client.
+- `generateSecret`: Whether to generate a client secret for the App Client.
 In our case, we don't need this secret since we are using this App Client on Web App and we don't want to expose it to public.
-- [`auth_flows`](https://docs.aws.amazon.com/cdk/api/v2/python/aws_cdk.aws_cognito/AuthFlow.html): Types of the auth flows AppClient will support.
+- [`authFlows`](https://docs.aws.amazon.com/cdk/api/v2/docs/aws-cdk-lib.aws_cognito.AuthFlow.html): Types of the auth flows AppClient will support.
 In this example we are just using simple username password flow.
-- [`o_auth`](https://docs.aws.amazon.com/cdk/api/v2/python/aws_cdk.aws_cognito/OAuthSettings.html#aws_cdk.aws_cognito.OAuthSettings): OAuth settings including flow type, scopes and callback urls.
-For this tutorial, we are using `authorization_code_grant` OAuth flow.
+- [`oAuth`](https://docs.aws.amazon.com/cdk/api/v2/docs/aws-cdk-lib.aws_cognito.OAuthSettings.html): OAuth settings including flow type, scopes and callback urls.
+For this tutorial, we are using `authorizationCodeGrant` OAuth flow.

 NOTE: There is also another scope `OPENID` which is not related to this example, however, due to a bug from AWS Amplify we have to include this scope as well.
 Otherwise, AWS Amplify will return an error when using `Auth.currentAuthenticatedUser()` after the user is redirected back to the provided `redirect_uri`.
 In our case, it is the Dashboard page (which is also a protected UI page).
 Here is the related [Github Issue](https://github.com/aws-amplify/amplify-js/issues/9920)